 DOROTHY LYTCOTT (c.1545-1615)

 Dorothy Lytcott was the daughter of Christopher Lytcott (Litcott/Lidcott) (c.1519-December 6, 1554) of Swallowfield, Berkshire and Katherine Cheney (d.1567).
 In 1554, she married Sir Christopher Edmondes or Edmonds of Cressing Temple, Essex (1522-1596).
-From 1559, Mrs. Edmondes was a gentlewoman of the privy chamber to Queen Elizabeth and in 1565 the queen granted husband and wife the manor of Lewknor, Oxfordshire.
+According to the Quarterly Journal of the Berkshire Archaeological and Architectural Society, Vol. 2 (1891), they had one daughter, Frances, who married John D’Oyley of Chiselhampton.
+From 1559, Mrs. Edmondes was a gentlewoman of the privy chamber to Queen Elizabeth.
+In 1565, the queen granted husband and wife the manor of Lewknor, Oxfordshire.
 In 1585, Dorothy was granted the lease to Molesley, Surrey for twenty-one years.
 Edmondes wrote his will in 1595, naming Dorothy executor and residual legatee.
 It was proved in December 1596.
-According to the Quarterly Journal of the Berkshire Archaeological and Architectural Society, Vol. 2 (1891), they had one daughter, Frances, who married John D’Oyley of Chiselhampton.
 In January 1595/6, Lady Edmondes was asked to obtain a pardon for a man named Robert Booth, who had been sued by Lady Gresham over a forgery, jailed, fined, and sentenced to lose his ears.
-She negotiated a price for this favor, a fee of £200 to be paid half at once and the rest within six months.
-She discussed the case with the queen on January 2 and Booth was pardoned on January 13 but according to one source, the bribe was never paid.
+Her price for this favor was £200, to be paid half at once and the rest within six months.
+She discussed the case with the queen on January 2 and Booth was pardoned on January 13, but according to one source, the bribe was never paid.
 The queen dined with Dorothy at her house in East Molesey on October 19, 1599 and she again entertained Queen Elizabeth at Molesley in August 1600.
 Dorothy’s heir was her nephew, Sir John Lytcott (b.1575).
-Portrait: on the memorial brass to her father at Swallowfield.
+Portrait: on her father’s memorial at Swallowfield.

 BRIDGET LYTE (d.1583+)

 Bridget Lyte was the daughter of Thomas Lyte of Meriet, Somerset (4th son of Thomas Lyte who died in 1523 and Margery Drew) and Isabella Webber.
-As niece and next of kin, she was named administrator of the property of not one but two of her uncles.
-Anthony Lyte was an MP and courtier.
-When he died on January 28, 1580, letters of administration were granted the following day to Bridget, whose husband, Walter Smyth of Crewkerne, took the necessary oaths on her behalf.
-Anthony and his wife, Anne Weldon, were buried in Greenwich, where he had a house adjoining the palace.
-It was later in the possession of Henry Howard, earl of Northampton.
-George Lyte died without issue on the Isle of “Gersey” and administration of his property was granted to Bridget in November 1583.
+She married Walter Smyth of Crewkerne.
+When her uncle, Anthony Lyte, an MP and courtier, died on January 28, 1580, letters of administration were granted the following day to Bridget.
+Her husband took the necessary oaths on her behalf.
+Anthony and his wife, Anne Weldon, were buried in Greenwich, where he had a house adjoining the palace that was later in the possession of Henry Howard, earl of Northampton.
+In November 1583, as niece and next of kin, Anne was named administrator of the property of George Lyte, who died without issue on the Isle of “Gersey.”

 DOROTHY LYTE (d.1569+)